-PANTS: All students must wear either blue jeans, cords, or dress slacks.
-Shorts, military pants or athletic apparel are not acceptable.
+PANTS: All students must wear either black, brown, or dark blue Dickie style workpants, cords or blue jeans.
+Solid shorts are acceptable from May 1st to September 30th.
+Military pants or athletic apparel are not acceptable.

-SHOES: Hard leather shoes or boots must be worn at all times while in school.
+SHOES: Hard leather shoes, boots, athletic safety shoes must be worn at all times while in school.

-Baseball caps are the only hats that can be worn at school.
+CAPS: Baseball caps are the only hats that can be worn at school.
 Caps other than those issued by School of Automotive Machinists & Technology must be approved by the administration.
 Caps must be worn with bill facing forward.

-HAIR

-LENGTH: Hair must be cut in such a manner as not to touch the collar of a standard SAM Tech uniform shirt.
-Hairstyles are at the discretion of the administration.
+HAIR LENGTH: Hair must be cut in such a manner as not to touch the collar of a standard SAM Tech uniform shirt.
+Hairstyles are at the discretion of the administration

-MUSTACHES

-& BEARDS: Acceptable if neatly trimmed.
+MUSTACHES & BEARDS: Acceptable if neatly trimmed.